ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/embedded-rocksdb.md

 - `primary key` must be specified, only support one primary key.
 The primary key will serializeBinary as rocksdb key.
 - Columns other than the primary key will be serializeBinary as rocksdb value in corresponding order.
+- Queries with key `equals` or `in` filtering will be optimized to multi keys look up from rocksdb.